- 1 package (10 ounces) large marshmallows, divided

 - 5 drops red food coloring, optional

-- In a large saucepan, combine remaining marshmallows and butter.
+- In a clean saucepan, combine remaining marshmallows and butter.
 Cook and stir over medium-low heat until melted.
 Remove from heat; stir in preserves and, if desired, food coloring.
 Stir in remaining Rice Krispies.
 Press into dish; cool.
 Cut into bars.
 Yield: 1 dozen.

 Reviews for Neapolitan Crispy Bars